 1. Cut out the portrait

 Open the starting image.
 The first step is to cut out the portrait from its background.
 Grab the Quick Selection tool and paint to select the face and neck.
 If the tool goes wrong and picks up any areas you don’t want, hold Alt.

 And paint to subtract areas from the selection.
 When you’re happy, go to Select > Refine Edge to improve the edges of the selection.
 Set Radius 2.1, Contrast 25 , Shift Edge +17.
 Set Output to New Layer and click OK.

 2. Add the brass leaves

-Go to Window>Graphics to access the Graphic panel.
+Go to Window>Graphics to access the Graphics panel.
 Here you’ll find all manner of different graphics and templates.
 You can search through the hundreds of items using the menu at the top.
 Set to filter ‘By Word’ and type ‘Brass Leaves’ in the search bar.
 Once you’ve found it, drag the leaves graphic into the image.
-The graphic is a Smart Object, which means it can be resized up or down without any loss in quality.
+A graphic is a Smart Object, which means it can be resized up or down without losing quality.